 As a campus, we realize the importance of having an environment that is conducive to teaching and learning.
 As such, we have continued to implement the recommendations from our PAWS Committee (Foundations Program).
-This program is utilized to maximize the instructional day by addressing campus issues that may result in disciplinary problems on the campus.
+This program is utilized to maximize the instructional day by addressing campus issues that may result in disciplinary problems on campus.

-Weekly grade level meetings are held with faculty and staff for the purpose of sharing information, discussing grade level concerns and for planning.
+Weekly grade-level meetings are held with faculty and staff for the purpose of sharing information, discussing grade-level concerns, and planning.
 Vertical teaming is utilized to align instruction and to have better communication across the grade levels.

 As a campus, we believe that parental involvement is important to the success of our students.
-Our PI specialist consistently works to not only recruit parents to volunteer but to educate them through parent information meetings so that they can help their children.
+Our Guidance Counselor consistently works to not only recruit parents to volunteer but to educate them through a variety of parent information meetings.
 The meetings are held quarterly throughout the school year in order to impart valuable and helpful information.

-Throughout the year we survey our parents, students and staff to acquire input in regards to the needs of the campus.
+Throughout the year we survey our parents, students, and staff to acquire input in regard to the needs of the campus.